scrapy/scrapy/README.rst

 crawl websites and extract structured data from their pages.
 It can be used for a wide range of purposes, from data mining to monitoring and automated testing.

-Scrapy is maintained by Zyte_ (formerly Scrapinghub) and `many other contributors`_.
+Scrapy is also maintained by Zyte_ (formerly Scrapinghub) and the `many other contributors`_.

 .. _many other contributors: https://github.com/scrapy/scrapy/graphs/contributors